mahsa-nazari/LLM-Assisted-ETL/README.md

    ```

 **4. Access the dashboard** at [http://127.0.0.1:5001](http://127.0.0.1:5001).
-- **Note**: You can change port 5001 in docker compose but avoid using port 5000 to prevent potential conflicts if you wish to locally run the dashboard as well.
+- **Note**: You can change port 5001 in the docker-compose file but avoid using port 5000 to prevent potential conflicts if you wish to locally run the dashboard as well.

 **5. To monitor the logs from the running container**:
 ```bash